saylesss88/nix-book/src/nix/hardening_NixOS.md

 - Your key ID (identifies your key, useful for sharing public keys or configs)

+- Your keys fingerprint `gpg --fingerprint`

 **What must never be shared?**

 - Your private (secret) key, usually in your `~/.gnupg/private-keys-v1.d/` directory.

 - Your passphrase for your private key.

+**Best Practices**

+At least use long OpenPGP Key IDs (for example 0xA1E6148633874A3D), they are 64 bits long and harder to spoof.
+This is accomplished in the configuration with `keyid-format = "0xlong";`.
+Even better, use the fingerprint.

+Don't blindly trust keys from keyservers.
+You should verify the full key fingerprint with the owner over the phone if possible.

+Use a strong primary key, 1024-bit DSA keys have been deprecated as well as 1024-bit RSA, and use of SHA-1 for signing are no longer recommended.
+We use `AES256` (Advanced Encryption Standard 256-bit key), and `SHA512` by default in the following configuration.

+---

 Home Manager module with `gpg-agent`, `gnupg`, and `pinentry-gnome3`: